sendgrid/docs/source/API_Reference/SMTP_API/substitution_tags.md

 Nested Substitutions
 {% endanchor %}

-It is possible to have up to 4 nested substitutions by using a combinatino of substitution and [section tags]({{root_url}}/API_Reference/SMTP_API/section_tags.html).
+It is possible to have up to 4 nested substitutions by using a combination of substitution and [section tags]({{root_url}}/API_Reference/SMTP_API/section_tags.html).
 Any deeper nesting beyond 4 levels of substitutions will result in the tag being printed in your email.

 Example: **substitution1** replaced by **section1** replaced by **substitution2** replaced by **section2** replaced by **[substitution5]** -- the email shows "[substitution5]"

- Please note:

-* Substitution tags may be nested within section tags.
-* Section tags may be nested within substitution tags.
-* Section tags may be nested within other section tags.
-* Section tags can only be added via substitution tags.

 {% warning %}
+**Substitution tags can only be nested within section tags, and section tags can only be nested within substitution tags.**

-It is not possible to nest one substitution tag within another substitution tag.
+It is not possible to nest section tags within other section tags, nor subsitution tags within other substitution tags.
 {% endwarning %}

 {% anchor h2 %}